Vladimir Harkonnen: Description

 Herbert's "Appendix IV: The Almanak en-Ashraf (Selected Excerpts of the Noble Houses)" in Dune says of Harkonnen (in part):

-The character is usually described as the primary antagonist of the novel.
+The character is usually described as the main antagonist of the novel.
 Herbert writes in Dune that the Baron possesses a "basso voice" and is so "grossly and immensely fat" that he requires anti-gravity devices known as suspensors to support his weight.
 He is one of the wealthiest members of the Landsraad and a bitter rival of Leto Atreides, and the Baron's "legendary evil and intellect" are unmatched by anyone else from House Harkonnen.
-In the novel, the Baron feigns outrage over losing control of Arrakis to Leto but is actually conspiring to use the situation as an opportunity to destroy the Atreides once and for all.
+In the novel, the Baron feigns outrage over losing control of Arrakis to Leto, but is actually conspiring to use the situation as an opportunity to destroy House Atreides once and for all.

 William Hughes of The A.V.
 Club describes the Baron as "a decadent, monstrous gasbag of depravity and evil".
 As ruthless and cruel as he is intelligent and cunning, the Baron is "crafty and power-hungry" and has a talent for manipulating others and exploiting their weaknesses as well as a propensity for torture and blackmail.
-IGN describes the character as "cruel, sadistic and hedonistic".
+IGN describes the character as "cruel, sadistic, and hedonistic".
 Travis Johnson of Flicks.com.au says that Harkonnen is written as "a predatory homosexual given to pederasty and incest, an unrepentant rapist and murderer."
 The Baron's sexual preference for young men is implied in Dune and Children of Dune.
 It is noted, however, that he "once permitted himself to be seduced" by a Bene Gesserit in the liaison which produced his secret daughter.